 The Animation Team put a significant amount of time and effort into their performances, which I noticed were sometimes under appreciated by some of the guests.
 One of the saddest parts of leaving was saying goodbye to the Animation Team, who really made us feel like Prima Life was our home away from home.
 As a final thought, I wish to extend a very special thanks to Mr. Sevo for doing an excellent job leading the team.

 There is nothing perfect in this world and no resort is perfect either.
 As you’ll see in my summary, and if you couldn’t tell already, I had a great experience at Prima Life.
 Nevertheless, I’d like to provide some constructive criticism to make the experience even better for future guests.

-The various salesman who walked around the resort were quite pushy, not easily accepting “no” for an answer and often badgering guests who made it abundantly clear that they had no interest in the service.
-I do understand that this is how one gets by in Egypt, but I think many of the guests were ultimately annoyed by the salesmen and tried to avoid them when they could.
+The various salesman that walked around the resort were quite pushy, not easily accepting “no” for an answer and often badgering guests who made it abundantly clear that they had no interest in the service.
+I fully understand that this is how one gets by in Egypt.
+Nevertheless, I think many of the guests were ultimately annoyed by the salesmen and tried to avoid them when they could.
 This holds especially true for the salesmen that approached the guests as they were relaxing on their sun beds, in my opinion one of the worst times to ask somebody to buy something.
-The bottom line is that it is off putting to pressure or badger guests to make a sale, and as mentioned, often leads to the guest taking no services due to the negative experience.
+The bottom line is that it is simply off putting to pressure or badger guests to make a sale, and as mentioned, often leads to the guest taking no services due to the negative experience.

 My suggestion would be to set up a stand near the beach area that displays the various offers for boat rides, parasailing, photographs and any other service for the resort guests.
 As mentioned, Europeans prefer to see the offer, ask some questions, and then make a decision.
 Perhaps sales would go down, I’m not sure, but at least the guests would feel more relaxed and not have the impression that they were vacationing on a used car lot.